docksal/docksal/docs/content/stack/configuration-variables.md

 Override the default DNS server that Docksal uses.
 For environments where access to Google DNS server (`8.8.8.8`) is blocked, it should be set to the LAN DNS server.
 This is often true for VPN users or users behind a corporate firewall.

+### DOCKSAL_DNS_DISABLED

+`Default: 0`

+Set to `1` and do `fin system restart` to completely disable `docksal-dns` service on any platform.
+Useful when `docksal-dns` is conflicting with corporate rules or if some other software restricts it (`0.0.0.0:53: bind: address already in use`).

+For Docksal projects to work you will need to switch to using `docksal.site` TLD, or use `fin hosts` commands subset to edit OS-wide hosts file in semi-automatic mode, or manually add project host to the OS-wide hosts file.

 ### DOCKSAL_HEALTHCHECK_TIMEOUT

 `Default: 60`